-At the end of each day allocate 10 minutes to sit down and write what you’d like to carry out the next day.
+At the end of each day set aside 10 minutes to sit down and write what you’d like to carry out tomorrow.
 This will get everything out of your brain so you can sleep better and wake up with a sense of clarity; ‘What am I going to do today?
 Well, here’s something I prepared earlier!’

 Ask for help and/or guidance

-Firstly, I need you to know that there’s nothing wrong with asking for help.
+I need you to know that there’s nothing wrong with asking for help.
+Do not feel ashamed.

-Asking for help can be a struggle, and again, if you are anything like me it’s when times are tough you become stubborn as a mule… Yet it’s during times like these you need to pull on your big girl pants, suck it up like a princess, and speak up.
+Asking for help can be a struggle, yet it is during times like these you need to pull on your big girl pants and speak up.

 If all else fails, ask someone for a hug.
 Hugs are so underrated!